software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 {: .note }

 > Sprint Backlog can be thought as the todo-list of tasks for the current Sprint.
-Each task is related to a certain user story on the Product Backlog.
+Each task is commonly related to a certain user story on the Product Backlog.

-Each Sprint has _its own_ Sprint Backlog.
-That means that a new Sprint Backlog is created at the beginning of each Sprint.

 ### Backlog platforms